OQVA-Digital/The-Clean-Network/src/content/services/desks-and-furniture.md

 ---
-metaTitle: Office Furniture & Desk Cleaning Services in Central London - The Clean Network
+documentTitle: Office Furniture & Desk Cleaning Services in Central London - The Clean Network
 metaDescription: You’re likely spending more than a third of your day at your workspace.
 We understand how crucial a clean workspace is to your productivity and well-being.
-metaKeywords: office furniture cleaning service, chair cleaning, fabric, london
+keywords: office furniture cleaning service, chair cleaning, fabric, london
 title: Office Furniture & Desk Cleaning Services
 description: Are you aware that your office desk can harbour more germs than a toilet seat?
 Regular cleaning and maintenance of your office furniture are key